Does Your Child Need Multifocal Glasses?

 If your child’s focusing problem is impacting their school performance, or if they have multiple vision problems, your eye doctor might recommend a vision therapy program in conjunction with multifocal lenses.
 Vision therapy is a customized program that helps children strengthen their visual skills by improving the communication between their eyes and brain.
 Vision therapy is an evidence-based program and can be critical to resolving any underlying visual problems affecting your child.

-At Brain Vision Institute we will examine your child’s eyes to assess which multifocal lenses and/or vision therapy program is most suitable for your child.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+At Brain Vision Institute we will examine your child’s eyes to assess which multifocal lenses and/or vision therapy program is most suitable for your child.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.